ActivisionGameScience/ags_conda_recipes/README.rst

 ``Anaconda`` is a specific set of packages being maintained by Continuum Analytics (http://www.continuum.io).
 Most of these packages are free, but some (like ``mkl``) require a license.
 You can use ``Anaconda`` or not.
-The price (a few hundred dollars per year per developer) is well-worth the saved time in our experience.
+The price for the nonfree components (a few hundred dollars per year per developer) is well-worth the saved time in our experience.
 We are not associated with Continuum.

 The examples below build on top of ``Anaconda``, but you don't need to buy a license if you don't want to.
 After 30 days the ``mkl``,